On the Hausdorff dimension of microsets: Obtainable Hausdorff dimensions in a gallery

 The proof in the case $\inf \Delta=0$ is similar, but actually more straightforward, and so we only sketch the idea.
 We let

 and

 that is we scale the sets $Q_i$ by a superexponential factor and then arrange them in an exponentially decreasing sequence accumulating at 0.
-Arguing as above, a microset of $F$ is either a microset of the set $\{0\} \cup \{2^{-i} : i \in \mathbb{N}\}$ (which plays the role of $Q_0$ above) or a microset of a set from $\overline{\Omega^0}$.
+Arguing as above, a microset of $F$ with unbounded scaling sequence is either a microset of the set $\{0\} \cup \{2^{-i} : i \in \mathbb{N}\}$ (which plays the role of $Q_0$ above) or a microset of a set from $\overline{\Omega^0}$.